Keycapsss/keycapsss-help-site/buildguide_en.md

 The led's are connected in series.
 If a led is broken or has bad solder connections, the following led's will not light up.

 ## Solder the led's for keycap back (optionally)
-> **It is necessary to solder all SK6812 Mini led's (underglow) in the previous step, to use the led's for the keycaps (all leds are connected in series).**
+> **It is necessary to solder all SK6812 Mini led's (underglow) in the previous step, to use the led's for the keycaps (all LED's are connected in series).**

 Solder the SK6812 Mini-E led's (with legs), on the **back side** of the board.
 **Pay attention to orientation of the led's.**

-We solder LEDs using the same approach as for the diodes.In that case: tin one pad, put the LED on, reflow, solder the other three pins.
+We solder LED's using the same approach as for the diodes.In that case: tin one pad, put the LED on, reflow, solder the other three pins.

 ![](img/sk6812-mini-e-led-1.jpg)